aforren1/cb-stats-learning/readme.md

 Spritesheet has 100x100 images, 24 images total (see e.g. https://labs.phaser.io/edit.html?src=src/loader/sprite%20sheet/load%20sprite%20sheet.js&v=3.54.0 for spritesheet loading)

-(TODO: scale images up a little more, and add spacing between so that antialias doesn't lead to bleeding of nearby pixels in the sheet)
-(or keep as pixel art, so the patch actually stays intact) Should target IE?
+Should target IE?
 Older people, older browsers

 Font at least 19px (for old folks), and see here for more guidance wrt line spacing, etc. https://health.gov/healthliteracyonline/display/section-3-3/